Isle of Canes

+About

 The novel's subject-family is one that has been both romanticized and excoriated by journalists, academics, descendants, and current websites over the past half-century.
-Isle's interpretation of their controversial role is based heavily on the author's original research across three decades in the archives of six nations, and actual documents are interspersed throughout the novel.
-The author's research began in 1972 when she was employed by a preservation society to document the history of one Isle landmark, Melrose Plantation.
+Isle's interpretation of their controversial role of Creoles is based strongly on the author's original research across three decades in the archives of six nations.
+She reproduces some related documents throughout the novel.
+The author's research began in 1972 when she was employed by a preservation society to document the history of Melrose Plantation, one of the Isle's landmarks.

+Reception

-Critical assessments of Isle of Canes focus on its upturning of stereotypes.
+Critical assessments of Isle of Canes focus on its overturning of stereotypes.
 Contemporary Lit describes the focus as "Gone with the Wind from a vastly different, more important perspective ... not that of the plantation owner or the poor white ... but homme de couleur libre and slave ... capturing the agonizing decisions which tore families and communities apart."
 Historical Novels Review similarly observes, "The Metoyers, a historical family both black and white and yet neither, challenge all perceptions of racial boundaries.
 You may never look at American History the same way again."

+Comparison with other novels on this topic

-The Isle community is also the focus in Lalita Tademy's Oprah Book Club pick, Cane River.
-Mills's Isle explores the colonial roots of the community and the experience of slaves who achieved freedom prior to the onset of Louisiana's Creole-Anglo conflict.
-Tademy's story, whose earliest slave generations are based upon research by Mills and her daughter, portrays the mid-nineteenth– and early-twentieth-century experiences of the community's slave families who envied, respected, and resented the free status of the Isle's Creoles de couleur libre—some of whose blood they shared.
+The Isle community is also the subject of Lalita Tademy's novel Cane River (2001).
+Mills's Isle explores the colonial roots of the community and the experience of slaves who achieved freedom prior to the Louisiana Purchase and a wave of Americans settling in the area 's Creole-Anglo conflict.

+Tademy has said that she based her accounts of the earliest slave generations on published research by Mills and her daughter Rachal Mills Lennon.
+She portrays the mid-nineteenth– and early-twentieth-century experiences of the community's slave families.
+She suggests that they envied, respected, and resented the free status of the Isle's Creoles de couleur libre, especially as they shared ancestry and family relations.

-A third, much older novel, Lyle Saxon's Children of Strangers, depicts the state of servitude into which the Islanders were subjected by the early twentieth-century.
-Saxon's era was one in which the chatelaine of the family's last remaining manor house (Melrose Plantation, a National Historic Landmark since 1976) was an Anglo patroness of the arts, who encouraged Saxon to visit and "observe" the community first hand.
-Saxon's portrayal captures the mindset of that era's white population, who vacillated between economic exploitation of the Islanders, sexual attraction to their women, and a paternalistic view of the multiracial Creoles as "simple people, but our people."
+Lyle Saxon also addressed this community in her historical novel Children of Strangers(1937).
+She depicts the state of servitude into which the Islanders were subjected by the early twentieth-century under Jim Crow, disenfranchisement and legal racial segregation.
+Saxon's era was one in which the chatelaine of the family's last remaining manor house (Melrose Plantation, a National Historic Landmark since 1976) was an Anglo patroness of the arts.
+She encouraged Saxon to visit and "observe" the community first hand.
+Saxon's portrayal captures the mindset of that era's white population.
+They vacillated between economic exploitation of the Islanders of color, sexual attraction to their women, and a paternalistic view of the multiracial Creoles as "simple people, but our people."